 Danny marries his girlfriend Celeste, and they have two children, May and Kevin.
 Danny is now quite wealthy.
 Fluffy becomes their nanny, and Sandy and Jocelyn are a part of their lives, too.
 Maeve and Danny still stake out the Dutch House, but mostly out of nostalgia.
 One night after almost being seen by Andrea, they agree it's time to stop visiting.

-, Maeve gets very sick (she has diabetes), so Fluffy reaches out to Elna, who shows up at the hospital.
+In Part III, Maeve gets very sick (she has diabetes), so Fluffy reaches out to Elna, who shows up at the hospital.
 Maeve is delighted, but Danny is resentful.
 Elna moves in with Maeve.
 Elna tells them how she had wanted to be a nun before she married Cyril, and that she'd been at the convent the times she disappeared.

 One day, Elna suggests visiting Andrea.
 They (reluctantly) go and discover that Andrea now has a degenerative mental condition and doesn't recognize them.
 Norma has recently moved back to the Dutch House to take care of Andrea, and Bright is estranged from Andrea.
 Maeve reclaims a painting of herself that's still there.
 Elna decides to help take care of Andrea (partially as a penance for abandoning her family).
 Maeve passes away, and Danny eventually lets go of his resentment against Elna.
 May and Kevin spend more time at the house, and May falls in love with it.

 When Andrea passes away, May asks Norma not to sell it yet.
 When May becomes rich and famous actress, she buys the house.